joshua-decoder/joshua-decoder.github.com/4.0/pipeline.md

 The grammar extraction step takes three pieces of data: (1) the source-language training corpus, (2) the target-language training corpus (parsed, if an SAMT grammar is being extracted), and (3) the alignment file.
 From these, it computes a synchronous context-free grammar.
+If you already have a grammar and wish to skip this step, you can do so passing the grammar with the `--grammar GRAMMAR` flag.

 The main variable in grammar extraction is Hadoop.
 If you have a Hadoop installation, simply ensure that the environment variable `$HADOOP` is defined, and Thrax will seamlessly use it.
 If you *do